lazavgeridis/Neural-Style-Transfer/README.md

 the weight for each "active" layer is 1 / number of active layers, in our case 1/5) .
 For the content reconstructions layer `conv4_2` was used, again, as advised in the paper.

-In general, running the algorithm for 1000-1500 iterations produces visually appealing results.
+In general, running the algorithm for 1000-1500 iterations produces nice results.
 It is highly advised to run the algorithm on a
 GPU, since it significantly speeds up the process.
 For a 400x300 image, 1000 iterations take about 60 minutes on a CPU!

-* The pre-trained VGG-19 network can be found [here](https://www.vlfeat.org/matconvnet/pretrained/).
-After downloading, place it on
+* The pre-trained VGG-19 network can be found [here](https://www.vlfeat.org/matconvnet/pretrained/) (see VGG-VD section).
+After downloading, place it on `./pretrained-model/imagenet-vgg-verydeep-19.mat`.
-`./pretrained-model/imagenet-vgg-verydeep-19.mat`.